Milnor Fiber Consistency via Flatness: Preliminaries and References

 \begin{description} \item[Proof] Around points of $X$ where $\Phi$ is a submersion, working in local coordinates makes this immediate.
 To prove it in general, we localize around each point of $T^*X$ --- which we regard as the analytic spectrum of $\Sym(\Theta_X)$ --- and then use the fact that the germ of the closed subcone of the cotangent bundle corresponding to the algebra described above is cut out by a prime ideal in the local ring and apply Theorem III.C.16 of \cite{gunningrossi} to show that it does in fact give the closure of the part over the submersive locus. \end{description}

-For both of these cones, the primary questions we will be interested in revolve around the notion of \bodyemph{flatness}, which was introduced by Serre in \cite{gaga}.
+For both of these cones, the primary questions we will be interested in revolve around the following notion, which was introduced by Serre in \cite{gaga}:

+\begin{defn} A map $R \to S$ of rings is said to be \defemph{flat} if tensor by $S$ over $R$ preserves exact sequences of modules.
+A map of schemes or complex-analytic spaces is said to be \defemph{flat} precisely when all of the induced maps on local rings are flat. \end{defn}

 Expositions in the algebraic setting can be found in most textbooks on commutative algebra and algebraic geometry --- see, e.g., \cite{matsumura}, \cite{eisenbud}, or \cite{hartshorne}.
-The complex-analytic perspective on the subject is covered in Chapter 3 of \cite{fischer} and in \cite{hironaka}, particularly the Appendix.
+The complex-analytic perspective on the subject is covered in Chapter 3 of \cite{fischer} and in \cite{hironaka}, particularly the Appendix; additionally, a criterion for the flatness of complex-analytic map germs in terms of lifting relations between defining equations can be found in Chapter 1 of \cite{stevens}.
+We will discuss this criterion in more detail in Lemma \ref{lem:diffeq}.

 \begin{rmk} As mentioned in Section \ref{sec:intro}, flatness is generally accepted as the correct notion of consistency for algebro-geometric or complex-analytic objects parameterized over a base.
 It is common to speak of the geometric meaning of this consistency as being somewhat mysterious and unintuitive --- however, this need not be the case.
 As Hironaka points out in the Appendix to \cite{hironaka} (or see conditions $(4), (4')$ of Theorem 22.3 of \cite{matsumura}), in the Noetherian setting flatness at a point is equivalent to the triviality of the normal cone to the fiber over the tangent cone to the base, a straightforwardly geometric condition. \end{rmk}